 The allowable amount of time to appeal an administrative decision has been decreased from 20 days after decision to 14 or 7 depending on whether notice of decision is required (more than the 4 day difference from calendar to 'working day'.
-See #3 below.
 (See 25-1-182.)
 Recommendation: Reinstate current timing